-Please check out below video and my full Kickstarter campaign to see how you can become a part of my musical journey! ❤
+Please check out below video to see how I successfully raised 131% of my Kickstarter goal! ❤

 The Quiet of Knowing: Joni Mitchell Unknown

 Christina Friis – vocals

 Dave Blackburn – guitar

 Arranged, produced and engineered by Dave Blackburn at Beat ‘n Track Recording, Fallbrook, CA